alaindanet/plant-interactions-stress-strategies/README.md

 - Dangerous to have a rabbit treatment. transplant saplings are always greener than natural vegetation, so rabbits jump on.
 - Co-variables to know what is going on: temperature (temperature coin battery or infrared temperature gun), soil moisture, light transmission (LAI), water potential (idea of stress,pressure chamber), MDMC (leaf thickness).
 - Have a continous measure of allometry relationship between (height + encombrement) and biomass.
 So keep saplings to do that.

+## With Susana (4/02/2015)

+- Keep grazing treatment in my proposal.
+Relevant because no results exist about that.
+- Better to put one sapling in monoculture treatment.
+- Artemisia is not a good facilitator of Antyllis (Mart's results).